-The French government introduced a new “remote working” law in January 2018 meaning workers had the right to telework and if an employer refused, they had to justify their decision.
-This law was all about coercing employers into more flexible working practices.
-But old habits die hard and not much changed.
-No one could foresee workplace progress would be imposed by a lightening quick sanitary crisis, catching everyone by surprise!
-Fast forward and working from home for many of us is the new norm!
+The French government introduced a “remote working” law in January 2018 meaning workers had the right to telework.
+If an employer refused, they had to justify their decision.
+The objective of this law was to “persuade” employers towards more flexible working practices.
+However, old habits die hard and not much changed until the arrival of Covid!
+In an unprecedented situation millions of workers suddenly found themselves working remotely.

-- Technical.
-Getting to grips with the latest conference call software, computer break down, poor internet connection,…
+- Getting to grips with the latest conference call software, poor internet connection 4G/5G,…

-- Technology has allowed the possibility of extended working hours!
-Who hasn’t read an email late in the evening or over the weekend?
-Since January 2017 French workers have the legal right to disconnect, but not everyone respects this right and not everyone imposes working time discipline upon themselves.
+- Technology also opened up the possibility of flexible or extended working hours!
+French workers have the legal right to disconnect, but not every employer respects this right and not every employee can self-regulate working time.

-- … and for recruitment purposes some of us are better suited to home working than others namely those that can focus and get work done!
-Motivating yourself can actually be quite a challenge requiring self-discipline!
-Without the buzz of the office some will simply not translate thoughts into actions, putting off unpleasant tasks, for example.
-Research shows that of the Big Five Personality traits (openness, conscientiousness, extraversion, agreeableness, neuroticism) Conscientious types are better at home working.
-Why?
-Because they are “reliable and prompt” and character traits include being organized, methodic and thorough.
+Some of us are better suited to home working than others namely those that can focus and get work done!
+Motivating yourself can be a challenge requiring self-discipline!
+Without the buzz of the office some will simply not translate thoughts into actions, postponing tasks ad vitam aeternam!
+Research shows that of the Big Five Personality traits, the conscientious types are better suited for home working.
+They are seen as more “reliable and prompt” and character traits include organization, method and thoroughness.

 Home Working Tips

-- If you lack self-discipline have a timetable, be organized, set up a routine, have reminders of what needs doing, a draft agenda for the day.
-Good task management software can help organise your days.
+- If you lack self-discipline, have a timetable, be organized, set up a routine, have reminders of what needs doing, a draft agenda for the day.
+Good task management software exists to help you organise your days.

-- Your employer will provide all the technical equipment to work productively from home but it is also important to adapt a proper work space.
+- Your employer will provide you with all the technical equipment to work productively from home but it is also important to adapt a proper work space.

-- Set rules, close the door, to avoid unwanted background noise (loud children, TV, vacuum cleaner, toilet flush, …).
+- Set rules, close doors, to avoid unwanted background noise : children, TV, vacuum, …).

 - During fixed-times cut out distractions, TV, music, social media, home chores, …

-- Try getting up at your usual time and use your now economised commuter time to do household tasks
+- Try getting up and dressed at your usual time and use your economised commuter time for personal tasks.

 - You can work longer hours, but you don’t have to!
 Fix limits, timetables, hours, …

-- Look smart during video meetings, being at home isn’t an excuse for shoddy presentation or poor personal hygiene.
+- Look smart during video meetings, working at home does not excuse poor presentation.

-- Learn more about yourself and your working style and adapt it as much as possible to this new working situation.
+- Learn more about yourself and your working style and adapt it as much as possible to the home working situation.

-- Try the Pomodoro method which crudely means 20 minutes of focused work followed by a 5 minute break.
-When I looked up an app on my iphone, plenty of suggestions came up: Any.do, Be Focused, Plantie, Flat Tomato, Egggzy, Focus-to-do, …there are many technical solutions to help us work more efficiently
+- Try the Pomodoro method, 20 minutes of focused work followed by a 5 min.
+There are plenty of alt. apps: Any.do, Be Focused, Plantie, Flat Tomato, Egggzy, Focus-to-do, …

-- Finally, you can also seek help from your HR department.
-Most HR professionals are working on the subject for you as well as learning home-working on-the-job just like everyone else.
-We are many discovering new working methods.
+- Finally, seek help from your HR department.
+Most HR professionals are working on the subject for you as well as learning home-working on-the-job just like everyone else !

 * * *

-Written by Lynda Petit, a French-British recruitment consultant with 20 years experience, CIPD qualified, member of ANDRH, operating in France.
+Written by Lynda Petit, a French-British recruitment consultant with 20+ years experience, CIPD qualified, member of ANDRH, based and operating in France.